DevonSmith/DevonSmith.github.io/index.md

 ### Software Engineering I (CS 460): Homework

 1. [Homework 1](cs460/hw1): HTML, CSS, Git and Bootstrap
-2. [Homework 2](cs460/hw2) : Add in some Javascript and jQuery, use branching in Git
+2. [Homework 2](cs460/hw2): Add in some Javascript and jQuery, use branching in Git
-3. [Homework 3](cs460/hw3) : Learn C# by translating a Java application into a C# console app
+3. [Homework 3](cs460/hw3): Learn C# by translating a Java application into a C# console app
+4. [Homework 4](cs460/hw4): Learn .NET MVC 5 by creating a multi-page web application